DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 As the conversation continues, the players are noticed by a small, mangy **mastiff** standing guard in the alleyway near the spy’s house.
 Upon spotting the players, the dog begins to growl at them, threatening to draw the attention of Izek, his guards, or his spy.
 The players can calm the dog with a successful DC 14 Wisdom (Animal Handling) check or by providing it with food.
 ### 3. Gate Inspections
-As [[Non-Player Characters#Izek Strazni|Izek]] visits the eastern Morning Gate, three Barovian refugees rattle the iron bars of the gate and plead for entry, claiming that the camp’s food stores are running low and wolves have been spotted prowling around the edges of the forest on multiple recent nights—made worse by the fact that nearly a full third of the camp has grown addicted to the so-called "dream pastries" sold by the peddler Morgantha.
+As [[Non-Player Characters#Izek Strazni|Izek]] visits the eastern Morning Gate, three Barovian refugees rattle the iron bars of the gate and plead for entry, claiming that the camp’s food stores are running low and wolves have been spotted prowling around the edges of the forest on multiple recent nights—made worse by the fact that nearly a full quarter of the camp has grown addicted to the so-called "dream pastries" sold by the peddler Morgantha.

 Izek conjures a flame in his hand and threatens to burn the refugees unless they disperse, which they do.
 Izek then snarls to the guards that if wolves are getting brave enough to approach the walls, werewolves can’t be far behind.